stolostron/stolostron/README.md

 ## Looking for Development Preview Content?

 If you're looking to try out our Development Preview content - you're in the right place!
-Visit our [Development Preview Section](./dev-preview/) to discover, install, use, and provide feedback for our development preview content.
-Your feedback will help us shape the future of these features!
+Visit our [Development Preview Section](./dev-preview/) to discover, install, use, and provide feedback for our new features and capabilities.
+Your feedback is most welcome and will help us shape the future of these features!

 ## Getting Started Resources